-Prior to arriving in Verona as Superintendent, Dr. Dionisio served as principal of Cranford High School.
-Through the collaborative efforts of faculty, the school expanded opportunities for students enrolled in rigorous coursework, raised SAT mean scores to 1625, increased AP school-wide enrollment to 41 percent participation, improved AP passing performance to 81 percent, and significantly expanded peer leadership programs.
+Prior to arriving in Verona as Superintendent, Dr. Dionisio served as a high school principal in Union County.
+Under his collaborative leadership with an incredible teaching and support staff, the school expanded opportunities for students enrolled in rigorous coursework, raised SAT mean scores to 1625, increased AP school-wide enrollment to 41 percent participation, improved AP passing performance to 81 percent, and significantly expanded peer leadership programs.

-Dr. Dionisio has experience as a teacher, club advisor, athletic coach, science supervisor, and assistant principal in New Jersey.
-He has taught at the elementary, middle, and high school levels in science, math, and technology, and was an Advanced Placement Biology teacher.
-Mr. Dionisio has also taught biomedical engineering summer enrichment programs at the New Jersey Institute of Technology.
+Dr. Dionisio has experience as a teacher, club advisor, athletic coach, science supervisor, assistant principal, and principal in New Jersey public school districts.
+He has taught at the elementary, middle, and high school levels in science, math, technology, special education, and Advanced Placement.
+Dr. Dionisio was also a teacher of biomedical engineering summer enrichment programs at the New Jersey Institute of Technology (NJIT).

-While a teacher in Essex County, Dr. Dionisio embraced the belief that students will rise to the level of expectation that adults set for them.
-As a teacher, he assisted in increasing AP Biology enrollment with over a 93% passing rate.
-While in Ridgewood, Dr. Dionisio was the recipient of the Bristol Myers Squibb Grants for Teaching Excellence supporting inquiry-based science instruction and professional development for staff, a program ultimately adopted by the district.
+While a teacher in Essex County, Dr. Dionisio embraced the belief that students rise to the level of expectation that is set for them.
+As a teacher, he increased AP Biology enrollment with over a 93% passing rate.
+In Ridgewood, Dr. Dionisio was the recipient of the Bristol Myers Squibb Grants for Teaching Excellence supporting inquiry-based science instruction and professional development for staff, a program ultimately adopted by the district.
 As an administrator in Bergen County, he served as assistant principal, supervisor, and equal education opportunity officer.

-Dr. Dionisio earned his Doctorate in Education Leadership, Management, and Policy from Seton Hall University.
-His dissertation examined the impact of inquiry-based science on student engagement and academic achievement.
+Dr. Dionisio completed his doctorate in educational leadership, management and policy at Seton Hall University.
+His dissertation examined the impact of inquiry-based science on non-cognitive outcomes and academic achievement.
 He holds a B.A. in Biology with a minor in Chemistry and M.A. in Administration and Supervision from Montclair State University.
-An active member of our community, Mr. Dionisio lives in Verona with his wife and children.
+Dr. Dionisio is an active member of the community and enjoys spending time with his wife and children.